commitdev/docs/docs/epresources/ep-profile-guide.md

 - Create an account using the link provided in your onboarding.

-## Instructions for Editing Profile
+## Instructions for Editing Your Profile
 - Fill out all sections of **Community Profile** and **Matchmaking Profile**
 - **Note: Matchmaking Profile is only viewable to SPs, and Community Profile is viewable to all users.**

-## Sections of Commit Platform Profile
+## Sections of Your Commit Platform Profile

 ### Community Profile